Tetragramato/gradle-custom-spring-boot-starter/README.md

 # How it works

-You can import in your project via Gradle the `custom-spring-boot-starter`, and just play with the `RestTemplate` since it's auto configured.
+You can import in your Spring Boot project via Gradle the `custom-spring-boot-starter`, and just play with the `RestTemplate` since it's auto configured.

-Add in your `application.xml` the following values :
+Add in your `application.yml` the following values :

 ```yaml
 tetragramato: